 NEW SHOWROOM

-In September 2019 RRD - Roberto Ricci Designs opened its new showroom at Via Tortona 31, in the heart of Milan’s fashion and design district.
-This 500 square meter space will showcase the brand’s collections, as well as serve as a venue for installations related to the company’s identity and mission, and wider fashionrelated events.
+In September 2019, RRD - Roberto Ricci Designs opened its new showroom at Via Tortona 31, in the heart of Milan’s fashion and design district.
+This 500 square meter space will showcase the brand’s collections, as well as serve as a venue for installations related to the company’s identity and mission, and wider fashion-related events.
 Currently on display in the showroom is ocean photography by Ray Collins and images of bodies in movement clad in RRD Lycra, encapsulating the brand’s interest in active lifestyles and technology.

 www.robertoriccidesigns.com